Lower your cholesterol with just one avocado a day

 Lastly, if you have a known latex allergy, you might also be allergic to avocado.
 Other cross-reactive food allergies may include bananas, kiwis, and chestnuts.
 So check with your doctor beforehand to get the all clear.

 With some 20 vitamins and minerals, Avocado is one of those superfoods that you definitely want to add to your heart healthy diet.
 It’s also a rich source of phytosterols that help fight cholesterol, as well as polyphenols that aid in cardiovascular health and degenerative diseases.
-Avocado is so healthy, it even features in the American Dietary Guidelines as a wholesome, heart-wise addition to your daily dietary requirements.
+Avocado is so healthy, it is even featured in the Dietary Guidelines for Americans as a wholesome, heart-wise addition to your daily dietary requirements.

-If you want to lower your LDL cholesterol and lose weight, avocado is the answer.
+If you want to lower your LDL cholesterol and lose weight, adding avocado to your diet may help!